python-medikit/medikit/docs/features/pytest.rst

     pytest = require('pytest')

-The `pytest` handle is a :class:`Config` instance, and can be used to customize the feature.
+The `pytest` handle is a :class:`PytestConfig` instance, and can be used to customize the feature.